-Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see CB Financial Services, Inc. (NASDAQ:CBFV) is about to trade ex-dividend in the next 4 days.
-You will need to purchase shares before the 5th of March to receive the dividend, which will be paid on the 16th of March.
+Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see CB Financial Services, Inc. (NASDAQ:CBFV) is about to trade ex-dividend in the next 3 days.
+The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
+The ex-dividend date is important because any transaction on a stock needs to have been settled before the record date in order to be eligible for a dividend.
+This means that investors who purchase CB Financial Services' shares on or after the 18th of August will not receive the dividend, which will be paid on the 31st of August.

 Have Earnings And Dividends Been Growing?